Hanna Kroeger Blog

 Red Clover: The phytoestrogenic isoflavones in Red Clover provide mild estrogenic effects when the body’s own secretion of estrogen is insufficient.
 During menopause, when estrogen levels decline, Red Clover can be beneficial in maintaining a smooth, symptomless transition.
 Unlike synthetic hormone replacements, the isoflavones produce phytoestrogenic effects for the system only when needed and ensure a natural check-and-balance.
 Additionally, phytoestrogens found in Red Clover provide a protective effect for the body by binding, without hormonal effects, to the estrogen receptors in the body and prevent more powerful and dangerous estrogenic substances from binding there.
 Because they are unable to bind, the dangerous estrogens are removed from the blood stream for breakdown and excretion.
 This same process is beneficial for reducing hot flashes, mood swings, and other menopausal complaints.
 Red Clover is a fantastic herb for menopause but be sure to choose a product that is standardized and not extracted with harmful solvents; our favorite is this supplement from Kroeger.

-Black Cohosh: Whether this herb is used as a tincture or supplement, Black Cohosh softens the impact of menopause on the body by reducing the intensity and frequency of hot flashes and supporting the system during changes.
+Black Cohosh: Softens the impact of menopause on the body by reducing the intensity and frequency of hot flashes and supporting the system during changes.
 Like Red Clover, Black Cohosh has been observed to compete with estrogen receptor sites when estrogen is overabundant but unlike Red Clover, it may promote estrogen production when estrogen is low.
 Black Cohosh is also a useful herb for menopause because of its sedative effect on the nervous system, making the emotional challenges during this time a bit easier.
 Hanna blended Black Cohosh with Anise seed, Yellow Dock root, and Ginger root to create her Female Balance Herbal Combination.
 This product is useful for the mood swings associated with menopause and menstruation by helping to keep the system balanced.

 Beyond Herbs for Menopause

 Hanna shared which vitamins and minerals should be taken alongside herbs for menopause in her books and stressed the importance of calcium.
 Bone health is a concern for women during menopause and calcium helps to address the bone loss that is common with menopause.
 Calcium supplements are especially effective when taken with Magnesium.
 For more products for bone support, visit our special bone health section here.
 B-complex is also important during menopause as it supports the nervous system.
-Hanna’s Anti-Fatigue is a B-complex vitamin with adrenal support in a base of licorice root while Okra Vites is a B-complex that also serves as a multi-vitamin in a base of okra fruit.
-Each of these products are special because they are made in a base of a food product, allowing your body to absorb them more efficiently.
+Hanna’s Anti-Fatigue is a B-complex vitamin with adrenal support in a base of licorice root.
+This complex is special because the body recognizes the licorice as food, allowing your body to absorb it more efficiently.
 Vitamin D deficiency can cause nervousness, irritability, and headaches during menopause so be sure to consider your intake of this as well.
 Evening Primrose Oil has also been useful during menopause for addressing the changes in mood and works best when used long term while Vitamin E has been known to eliminate hot flashes and night sweats.

 Combine Spices and Foods with Herbs for Menopause